nfsrules/realtime-solar-system-trip/README.md

 ## ✨ Special Features

-🎵 **AI-Generated Educational Song**: A custom French song about the solar system and Air Liquide's gases, generated with Sonauto AI
+🎵 **AI-Generated Educational Song**: A custom French song about the solar system gases, generated with Sonauto AI

 🚀 **Synchronized Planetary Tour**: Camera automatically focuses on planets as they're mentioned in the song

-🏭 **Air Liquide Educational Content**: Connects planetary atmospheres to the gases Air Liquide produces
+🏭 **Educational Content**: Connects planetary atmospheres to the gases Air Liquide produces

 🌍 **Multilingual Support**: French educational content for Air Liquide's international workforce